redpesk-core/afb-app-manager/docs/rp-installation.md

   package is integrated in the framework (it detects files `config.xml` or `.rpconfig/manifest.yml`)
-* if it is a package managed by the framework, the RPM plugin for redpesk contacts the daemon afmpkg-daemon (service afmpkg-installer)
+* if it is a package managed by the framework, the RPM plugin for redpesk contacts the daemon afmpkg-installer (service afmpkg-installer)
-* `afmpkg-daemon` scan the manifest files in order to set or remove service files, permissions and secirity labels
+* `afmpkg-installer` scan the manifest files in order to set or remove service files, permissions and secirity labels
-* `afmpkg-daemon` contacts `sec-lsm-manager` to setup permisions and labels
+* `afmpkg-installer` contacts `sec-lsm-manager` to setup permisions and labels

 Before calling `rpm` or `dnf`, the following environment variables can be set.
-They will be passed to `afmpkg-daemon`:
+They will be passed to `afmpkg-installer`:

 * AFMPKG_REDPAKID: this is transmitted to configuration setup in order to correctly set the services